 - Complete the FAFSA on the Web Worksheet before you do your FAFSA.

-- Ask your parents or guardians to create a PIN and complete the parent section of your FAFSA.
+- Ask your parents or guardians to create a FSA ID and complete the parent section of your FAFSA.
 Important: Contrary to instructions on the FAFSA, parental information is required to be considered for school-administered funds.
 This information helps us assess a student’s needs.
 If you can’t provide parent information due to special circumstances, please contact us immediately so we can help you complete the application on time.

 - Review our Consumer Information before completing either financial aid application.